sg16-unicode/sg16-meetings/README.md

     - A: No comment
   - Poll 4 discussion:
-    - \[ Editor's note: the original poll was "P2093R6: `<print>` facilities exhibit undefined behavior when a format string or formatter output does not match encoding expectations. \]
+    - \[ Editor's note: the original poll was "P2093R6: `<print>` facilities exhibit undefined behavior when a format string or formatter output does not match encoding expectations." \]
     - Steve expressed a desire for behavior less severe than undefined behavior.
     - Victor expressed discomfort with undefined behavior as well, particularly that the poll applies to all `std::print()` invocations regardless of where the output is directed.